Work AI

 According to a BlackFog survey, 33% of employees admit to sharing enterprise research, datasets, employee data, or financial information with unsanctioned AI tools.

-Shadow AI 2.0: the autonomous agent era
+Shadow AI meets autonomous agents

-Three things converged to make this happen:
+So what changed?
+Three important things converged to make this a more prominent risk than ever.

-OpenClaw went mainstream.
+OpenClaw

 What started as an open-source personal agent quickly became a mass-market phenomenon.
 By mid-February OpenClaw had surpassed 210,000 GitHub stars and attracted 2 million visitors in one week.

-GPT-5.4 bundled computer use into ChatGPT.
+GPT-5.4 bundled computer use into ChatGPT

 Released in March 2026, GPT-5.4 surpassed the human baseline on OSWorld-Verified.
 It also brought native computer-use capabilities to Codex and the API, with enough context to sustain long, multi-step agent workflows.

-Prepare me for every meeting on my calendar.
+"Prepare me for every meeting on my calendar.
 Every morning, pull the relevant Slack threads, read the customer history in email, summarize customer calls, and check the latest docs in Google Drive.
 Then draft briefing notes, talking points, and follow-up materials before the meeting starts.”

 At first, it feels magical.
 The agent quietly assembles context across the systems the employee already uses and saves hours every week.
 After a few strong outputs, the employee stops checking every draft closely.
 The agent has earned trust.